siobhan559/ga-testing/issue-01-autumn-2008/markdown/value-of-arts-humanities-research.md

-The value of arts and humanities research to life in the UK: A museum perspective
 ---

-**Christopher Breward**
-Acting Head of Research, V&A

-**Glenn Adamson**
-Head of Graduate Studies/DeputyHead of Research, V&A

-**Liz Miller**
- Curator/DeputyHead of Research, V&A

-**Marta Ajmar**
- Tutor in Graduate Studies, Research, V&A
+title: "The value of arts and humanities research to life in the UK: A museum perspective"
+layout: essay
+order: 500
+contributor:
+  - id: cbreward
+  - id: gadamson
+  - id: lmiller
+  - id: majmar
+---

 ## Introduction